Photo of a notebook with a list of Self Care items

 • Create a bedtime routine: Stick to a consistent sleep schedule, even on weekends.
 I try to be in bed by 9 or 10 pm.

 • Avoid caffeine or heavy food in the afternoon or evening.
-I always try to eat something light at least 3 hours before my bedtime.
+I always try to eat something light at least 3 hours before bedtime.

 • Try calming activities before bed, like reading, taking a warm bath, or journaling.